-Victor Haskins is a visionary, world-class trumpet and electronic wind instrument (EWI) player, improviser, composer/arranger, bandleader, and educator.
+Victor Haskins is a visionary, world-class trumpet and electronic wind instrument (EWI) player, improviser, composer/arranger, bandleader, interdisciplinary collaborator, and educator.
 As an artist, Victor seeks to be an advocate for, and a practitioner of, passionate and creative thought, activity, and existence, especially through (but certainly not limited to) situations involving, or based upon, the art of improvisation in its many forms.

 In addition to being a consummate performer, Victor is an innovator— specifically in the area of improvisation.
 He is the originator of ImproviStory, a genre/concept of music where storytelling drives the creation of improvised music, all derived from audience suggestion and interaction.
 Because of the nature of its truly universal appeal to the human experience and imagination, ImproviStory is more than a medium for entertaining an audience—it is equally suited to educate.
-This performance medium heavily utilizes Victor’s brainchild concept called “Melodic Improvisation".
-In practicing Melodic Improvisation, the melody of a piece of music is used as the basis for improvisation.
+This performance medium heavily utilizes Victor’s brainchild concept called Melodic Improvisation.
+In practicing Melodic Improvisation, the careful treatment and manipulation of the melody of a piece of music is used as the basis for improvisation.

 Victor holds a Jazz Studies/Performance degree from Virginia Commonwealth University where he completed the 4-year music program in only 3 years (the first and only person to ever accomplish this feat).

 Victor is proud to be sponsored by Eclipse Trumpets, and Denis Wick mouthpieces.
 As a Denis Wick Artist, Victor plays exclusively on Denis Wick trumpet, cornet, and flugelhorn mouthpieces.
 Victor also plays a handcrafted, custom cornet from Eclipse Trumpets.